 Understanding mold in the home.
 Mold and dust mites are some of the most frustrating and irritating problems you may experience as a homeowner.
-High levels of humidity in a home can greatly elevate the presence of mold and dust mites within, greatly effecting both your health and your home, especially if you're sensitive to mold.
+High levels of humidity in a home can greatly elevate the presence of mold and dust mites within, greatly affecting both your health and your home, especially if you're sensitive to mold.

 Problems with mold.
 A large presence of mold and mildew in the basement or crawl space can significantly worsen over time.
-Severe damage from mold can effect your home and personal property, while allergens from mold spores and dust mite waste damage your health.
+Severe damage from mold can affect your home and personal property, while allergens from mold spores and dust mite waste damage your health.

 How can we help?
 We install moisture proof systems in both crawl spaces and basements to prevent high humidity levels and moisture from entering the home, and we've done so for over 25 years!